 A lifelong New Englander, Colin grew up in Newburyport, Massachusetts and received his Bachelor’s Degree in Professional Studies at the Culinary Institute of America before settling in Boston.
-During his time at the CIA, he completed an internship at Chef Barbara Lynch’s flagship restaurant No. 9 Park and returned to work with Barbara following his graduation.
-He was on the team there as Chef Barbara Lynch received her James Beard Award for “Best Chef Northeast” in 2003.
+During his time at the CIA, he completed an internship at Chef Barbara Lynch’s flagship restaurant No. 9 Park and returned to work with her following his graduation.
+He was on the team there as she received her James Beard Award for “Best Chef Northeast” in 2003.
 Colin was then promoted to the role of Chef de Cuisine at No. 9 Park starting in 2004.
-During this time, as Chef Barbara Lynch expanded to the South End with B&G Oysters and The Butcher Shop, Colin helped her develop menus and the teams.
+During this time, as he played a key role in expanding the Gruppo to the South End with B&G Oysters and The Butcher Shop, developing menus, concepts and the teams.

-In 2007, he took on the expanded role of Executive Chef for the Gruppo, where he was responsible for the Gruppo’s entire Back of House operations, including menu development, training, quality control, and supervision of all the Gruppo’s restaurants’ Chef de Cuisines.
-This role included planning the Gruppo’s new Fort Point restaurants in the FP3 development, Drink, Sportello, and Menton.
-While leading the opening of Menton, Colin’s efforts resulted in Menton achieving Boston’s first Relais & Chateaux designation, being nominated by the James Beard Foundation for “Best New Restaurant” in 2011, being named by Esquire as one of the best new restaurants in the country, and receiving The Boston Globe’s first four-star review from food editor, Devra First.
+In 2007, he took on the expanded role of Executive Chef for the Gruppo, where he was responsible for the its entire back of house operations, including menu development, training, quality control, and supervision over all Chef de Cuisines.
+While leading the opening of Menton, Colin’s efforts resulted in the restaurant achieving Boston’s first Relais & Chateaux designation, being nominated by the James Beard Foundation for “Best New Restaurant” in 2011, being named by Esquire as one of the best new restaurants in the country, and receiving The Boston Globe’s first four-star review from food editor, Devra First.